by-student-2017/lammps-2Aug2023-CHGNet/README.md

 Or you could use "chgnet_driver.py" and put the charges into magmoms, if there is code in python or other languages ​​that predicts the charges from the structure, magnetic moments, etc.

+make msmpi_mkl_m3gnet
+make msmpi_mkl_oc20
+make openmpi_mkl_m3gnet
+make openmpi_mkl_oc20

-Born matrix: make yes-EXTRA-COMPUTE, make yes-python
+Failed：Born matrix: make yes-EXTRA-COMPUTE, make yes-python

 ----- Problems solved after operation check -----